LIDAR

 Lidar acts as a visual identifier of objects in a surrounding area.
 Once an object is "pinged", or detected, it will show as a dot of varying brightness intensity based on what the object is.
 Any metallic or man-made object will flash once pinged.

-The LiDAR does not operate while the computer is shut down.
+The LiDAR does not operate while the computer is shut down or a HUD is not installed.

 IRL-360 in use with K37 HUD